vega/altair/paper/paper.md

 grammar of interactions [@2017-vega-lite] that allow users to specify interactive charts in an few lines of code.

 In addition to [static documentation](https://altair-viz.github.io/), Altair includes a set of Jupyter Notebooks with examples and an interactive tutorial.
-These notebooks can be by anyone with only a web-browser through [binder](https://mybinder.org/).
+These notebooks can be read by anyone with only a web-browser through [binder](https://mybinder.org/).

 What example to show?